Owen1P/Hack-NC-2023/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Special thanks to the Expo and React Native communities for their incredible work.
+Thankyou to the Expo and React Native communities for their incredible work.

 Enjoy learning and connecting with LingoAlly!